xibosignage/xibo-manual/source/en/layouts_campaigns_3.md

 ### Tags

 Campaigns can be tagged to further organise and make it easier to find a large number of Campaigns if grouped by [Tags](tour_tags.html).
-Administrators can set certain **Tag's** to have a **Value** associated to them.
-Tags that have been set a Value will show the selections available from an additional **Tag value** drop down field.

 {tip}
 Use the **With Selected** option at the bottom of the Campaign [grid](tour_grids.html) to edit Tag assignments in bulk!